 Quarterly performance data, including relevant summaries and trends, are reported to our corporate and brand management, Board-level Committees and Boards of Directors.
-Specifically, the health, environment, safety and security (HESS) committees are briefed by management on the status, progress of and plans for HESS and sustainability related matters as well as on HESS audit results.
+Specifically, the Health, Environmental, Safety and Security (HESS) Committees are briefed by management on the status, progress of and plans for HESS and sustainability-related matters, as well as on HESS audit results.

-As part of our transparency efforts, we disclose key environmental and social data in our annual reports as well as in the performance summary on pages 80-83 of this report, as well as internationally recognized sustainability platforms.
+As part of our transparency efforts, we disclose key environmental and social data in our annual reports, the Performance Summary of this report, as well as internationally recognized sustainability platforms.